UK school directory

 You’ll quickly find there are two main types of directories: the official government ones and various independent or private ones.
 Both have their uses, but it’s vital to know the difference.

 The official source is the Department for Education (DfE).
 Their data is the gold standard for accuracy and timeliness.
-Independent directories, like The Good Schools Guide, often provide a different kind of value—more descriptive, qualitative reviews and parent feedback.
-I use both in tandem: the official site for raw data and the independent ones for a sense of the school’s character.
+Independent directories, like The Good Schools Guide, often provide a different kind of value—more descriptive, qualitative reviews and parent feedback. it’s advisable to use both in tandem: the official site for raw data and the independent ones for a sense of the school’s character.

 Important: Always cross-reference data from independent directories with the official government website.
 Third-party sites can sometimes have outdated Ofsted reports or performance data.
 The gov.uk site is the definitive source.